ribot/pig/README.md

 - Javascript logic, which is shared between all platforms
 - At least one native (Java, Objective-C) project which implements the user interface

-Pig sits in the middle of these two peices of your application ([hence the name](http://en.wikipedia.org/wiki/Keep_Away)) and facilitates the exchange of data between them.
+Pig sits in the middle of these two pieces of your application ([hence the name](http://en.wikipedia.org/wiki/Keep_Away)) and facilitates the exchange of data between them.

 ![Pig Architecture](graphics/architecture.png)